huginn/huginn/docker/multi-process/README.md

 The scripts/init script generates a .env file containing the variables as passed as per normal Huginn documentation.
 The same environment variables that would be used for Heroku PaaS deployment are used by this script.

+It is possible to use a separate mysql/mariadb/postgres container for the database.
+If you do not use a separate database container, a built-in mysql database will be started.
+There is an exported docker volume of `/var/lib/mysql` to allow persistence of that mysql database.
+Please be aware that to improve security, newer versions of this docker image do not run the processes as root.
+If the permissions of the mounted volume are not correct (777 / chown 1001), mysql can not be started.
+There are no permission environment variables (GUID/PUID) for this image.

+__NOTE:__ If you do not export the volume, or use a separate database container, you cannot update Huginn without losing your data.

 The scripts/init script is aware of mysql and postgres linked containers through the environment variables:

     MYSQL_PORT_3306_TCP_ADDR